891-private-john-henry-boswell-image1png

 From Rural Victoria to Western Australia

 John Henry Boswell “Harry” was born on the 16th Aug 1890 in Stanley, Victoria.
 His father Henry James Boswell was the son of a nurseryman and was employed as a driver at one of the Stanley sawmills, but suffered a broken leg three times in a few months.
 This left him very lame and he turned his attention to the establishment of an orchard.
-He mainly grew Apples and had a successful business selling in the area.
+He mainly grew apples and had a successful business selling in the area.

 He was a man with whom it was ever a pleasure to do business and by supplying good apples and potatoes at reasonable prices he worked up a considerable connection in Beechworth where his cheerful presence was always welcome.